omic/jailbreak/README.md

 # jailbreak
 We jailbreak EMRs.

-Consensually automatting EMR collection and anonymization... for science.
+Consensually.
+For COVID-19 research.

 ## disclaimer